markheckmann/OpenRepGrid.ic/paper.md

 # Contributing

 In order to maximize the package's usefulness for the research community, we welcome participation in the package's development.
-Experienced R programmers are asked to make pull requests to the [`OpenRepGrid.ic` github repository](https://github.com/markheckmann/OpenRepGrid.ic), [report issues](https://github.com/markheckmann/OpenRepGrid.ic/issues), or commit code snippets.
+Experienced R programmers are asked to make pull requests to the [`OpenRepGrid.ic` GitHub repository](https://github.com/markheckmann/OpenRepGrid.ic), [report issues](https://github.com/markheckmann/OpenRepGrid.ic/issues), or commit code snippets.
 Non-technical oriented researchers are invited to send us feature requests or suggestions for improvement.

 # References